jicaartagena/jicaartagena.github.io/projects/hms.md

   This project helped me to learn a lot, mainly when working in a collaborative and professional setting.
 Since each member of the team had to contribute various parts of the code for it then to be put together greatly reflected a real-world setting in a programming environment.
 I feel that this project not only tested my skills but also gave me insight in regards to the industries synonymous with programming.
 The experience also provided me with a great oppurunity to develop and improve my own leadership skills.

-Here is the part I did:
+Here is the code I responsible for:

 ```cpp
 ...}